insxa/pixelfed-install-script/readme.md

 ### This script will install a *complete* PixelFed instance server, therefore we need:
 - a Database (Mysql 5.7)
 - a Webserver (nginx - mainline version)
-  - To provide encrypted communication this script sets up [Let's Encrypt](https://letsencrypt.org)
+  - To provide encrypted communication, this script sets up [Let's Encrypt](https://letsencrypt.org)
   - to automate renew Let's Encrypt certificates, certbot will be installed
 - php and php-fpm (7.2)
 - Laravel (php framework - PixelFed is build on it)